nicolasdugue/istex/README.md

 ## References
 * **[1]** Jean-Charles Lamirel.
 A new approach for automatizing the analysis of research topics dynamics : application to optoelectronics research.
 Scientometrics, 93(1) :151–166, 2012.
 * **[2]** Jean-Charles Lamirel, Raghvendra Mall, Pascal Cuxac, and Ghada Safi.
-Variations to incremental gro- wing neural gas algorithm based on label maximization.
+Variations to incremental growing neural gas algorithm based on label maximization.
 In Neural Networks (IJCNN), The 2011 Inter- national Joint Conference on, pages 956–965.
 IEEE, 2011.
 * **[3]** Mark EJ Newman.
 The structure of scientific collaboration networks.
 Proceedings of the National Academy of Sciences, 98(2) :404–409, 2001.
 * **[4]** Ivan P Stanimirovic and Milan B Tasic.
 Performance comparison of storage formats for sparse matrices.
 FACTA UNIVERSITATIS (NIS) Ser.
 Math.
 Inform, 24 :39–51, 2009.
+* **[5]** Nicolas Dugué, Ali Tebbakh, Pascal Cuxac, Jean-Charles Lamirel.
+Feature selection and complex networks methods for an analysis of collaboration evolution in science: an application to the ISTEX digital library.
+ISKO-MAGHREB 2015, Nov 2015, Hammamet, Tunisia
+* **[6]** Jean-Charles Lamirel, Ingrid Falk, Claire Gardent: Federating clustering and cluster labelling capabilities with a single approach based on feature maximization: French verb classes identification with IGNGF neural clustering.